Kris Meeke: Is his WRC career over after Citroen drop him for the rest of 2018?

 For the rest of this season his options appear limited although it's not clear whether he is now effectively a free agent or has just been stood down from driving duties.

-The door looks shut at Toyota, who have two experienced heads in Jari-Matti Latvala and Ott Tanak alongside flying youngster Esapekka Lappi.
+At the minute, the door looks shut at Toyota, who have two experienced heads in Jari-Matti Latvala and Ott Tanak alongside flying youngster Esapekka Lappi.

-Hyundai too seems unlikely, who already have one driver too many.
+Hyundai seems unlikely, who already have one driver too many.
 Thierry Neuville and Andreas Mikkelsen look secure in their full-time seats with Dani Sordo and Hayden Paddon sharing the third car.

 M-Sport Ford, where five-time WRC Champion Sebastien Ogier rules supreme, could be a potential option.